geotrip/AtollIslandsInGEE/README.md

 ### Exporting all land area values

 While you can use the code above across all atolls/polygons within your ROI, this summation does not preserve the individual land area values for every atoll.
 The code below exports a list of the total land area per atoll as a CSV file to google drive.
 It uses the function *sepArea()* which takes a classified image and an id as arguments, returning the combined area of the selected land classes.
-The following code uses a loop to call this function on every atoll/polygon, up to the number specfied in the loop, which needs to be set to the number of atolls/polygons within the ROI.
+The following code uses a loop to call this function on every atoll/polygon, up to the number specified in the loop, which needs to be set to the number of atolls/polygons within the ROI.

 ```Javascript
 // Function to generate land area per polygon/atoll